scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 case study asks the students to analyze the MovieLens 1M Data Set [Mov15]_, which contains data about how users rate movies.
-The key learning objectives are to analyze the data set, make conjectures, support or refute those conjectures with data, and tell a story using and about the data.
+The key learning objectives are to analyze the data set, make conjectures, support or refute those conjectures with data, and use the data to tell a compelling story.
 In particular, the students are not only asked to perform several technical tasks, but they must also propose a business question that they think this data can answer.
 In effect, they are expected to play the role of a Data Scientist at a movie company and